ChakravarthiDinavahi/base_ball_stats/README.md

 * For displaying minimum number of records per page, I have used pagy gem
 * For on demand sorting, I have created my own using javascript

+* To run in localmachine,
+  1. Clone the repo
+  2. Run migrations, after excution of bundle
+  3. Run rake db:seed
+  4. run rails server